Vartiokylä dumping ground: The end of the dumping ground

-In the summer of 1962 the Vartiokylä dumping ground was closed, but not because of its environmental impact.
+In the summer of 1962, the Vartiokylä dumping ground was closed, but not because of its environmental impact.
 The official story was that the place was full and could not accommodate further waste materials.
 Since it had originally been a hole from which gravel had been taken, it did not stick out from the surrounding areas, such as the Iso-Huopalahti dumping ground and the Vuosaari dumping ground did and still do.
 (These two dumping grounds now replaced the Vartiokylä dumping ground.)
 Thus, when the construction of the Myllypuro neighbourhood was begun, the new residents most likely were oblivious to the fact that there had once been such a site there.

 Although officially the site was no longer a dumping ground, Helsingin Sanomat wrote in 1964 that: "The dumping ground has been closed for quite some time already, but still new loads of rubbish are quietly dumped along the road in the woods, next to the former site.
 The police has not been able to prevent this from happening".

 The Myllypuro neighbourhood

 After the dump was closed, the area was levelled into a sand field, where pine saplings began to grow.
 Once a travelling circus erected its tent on this sand field.

 In the 1970s, the area was found suitable for apartment buildings.
-The wastewater flowing down the brook in the slope of the hill and depressions in the ground were then the only indicators of former nature of the place.
+The wastewater flowing down the brook in the slope of the hill and depressions in the ground were then the only indicators of the former nature of the place.
 Apartment buildings and a daycare centre were built on the site.
 Until the landscape was given its finishing touches, the most visible sign of the former dump was the light paint pigment in the bottom of the local brook.